ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

 of the
 blood has wash &#x27;d out their foul footsteps&#x27; po-lu-tion No refuge could save the
 r Pow&#x27;r that hath made and preserv&#x27;d us a nation: And this be our motto &quot;In

 bursting in air, Gave proof thro&#x27; the night that our Flag was stlU there.
 O say does that

 morning&#x27;s first beam, In fuU glory refleot&#x27;d, now shines in the stream, &#x27;Tls the Star Bpangl&#x27;4
-hireling and slave From the terror of flight, or the gloom of the grav
+hireling and slave From the terror of flight, or the gloom of the grave
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:ct:batch_ct_hickory_ver01:data:2016270503:00271762744:1898050701:0248/pct:57.463504,38.752852,24.726277,5.079848/!600,600/0/default.jpg"/>
 </td>